Failure Analysis and Reliability Challenges for Advanced Semiconductor Technologies

 FAST SKILL BUILDING METHODOLOGY

-The experience and knowledge sharing by the trainer will help establish a high level of knowledge transfer/ skill building to the audience in shortest time.
+The experience and knowledge shared by the trainer will help establish high level of knowledge transfer/skill building to the audience in shortest time.

 - Reliability Nightmares and Their Causes